 You may have difficulty focusing on near objects, such as reading, using a computer or a mobile

 Hyperopia, or long-sightedness usually begins in childhood, however it can be easily missed because young childrens eyes have the flexibility to compensate.
-Once this ability is lost, around nine years old, the eye can longer compensate.
+As we grow older we can lose the ability to compensate for this.

 Common signs & symptoms of long-sightedness include:

 - Difficulty focusing on close-up objects, like a pen or a book